-Symptoms Symptoms have been observed on older landscape trees that have been well established.
-Unlike on pines, where this is primarily a pathogen of young foliage, on incense-cedar it causes branch cankers.
-Symptoms show up on the lower half of trees as dieback of the smaller branches; dead branches may appear intermixed with live ones on larger branches.
+Symptoms Symptoms have been observed on older landscape trees that have been well established, as well as on nearby younger trees.
+Symptoms generally show up on the lower portion of trees as dieback of the smaller branches, Dead branches frequently appear intermixed with live ones on larger branches.
 Cankers are sunken and constricting, but are not resinous.
 There is a distinct line between necrotic tissue and healthy tissue at the canker margin, which is more obvious when the bark is removed.
+Trunk cankers have occasionally been observed.
+The disease progresses slowly up the tree resulting in significant branch loss over several years.
+Damage is sometimes more extensive on younger trees affecting a larger proportion of the crown and killing larger-diameter branches.

 - Prune out infected branches.
 Best to wait until dry weather in late summer so insects such as pitch moth are not attracted to pruning wounds.
 Destroy pruned-out material.